AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Overview of AutoMat

-AutoMat integrates a specialized suite of intelligent tools to bridge electron microscopy characterization and material modeling.
-Its core comprises four modules—MOE-DIVAESR, Image Template Matching, STEM2CIF, and MatterSim—for image denoising, template matching, structure reconstruction, and property prediction, respectively(see Appendix~\ref{appendix:moe_divaesr} and \ref{appendix:template2cif} for full implementation details).
+Within AutoMat---a general and efficient framework---we employ four core tools: MOE-DIVAESR, Image Template Matching, STEM2CIF, and MatterSim, responsible for image denoising, template matching, structure reconstruction, and property prediction, respectively.
+Further details are provided in Appendices~\ref{appendix:moe_divaesr} and~\ref{appendix:template2cif}.

-\textbf{MOE-DIVAESR} is a structure-pattern-adaptive mixture-of-experts (MoE) model for STEM image denoising.
-Trained on an augmented STEM dataset, it includes multiple expert networks, each targeting distinct structural patterns.
-A gating network dynamically selects the optimal experts based on the features of the input image.
-This architecture enables MOE-DIVAESR to perform denoising, defect correction, and fine-grained detail enhancement, yielding sharply resolved atomic columns as high-quality inputs for downstream reconstruction.
+\textbf{MOE-DIVAESR} is a structure-pattern--adaptive mixture-of-experts (MoE) model for STEM image denoising.
+Trained on an augmented STEM dataset, it contains multiple expert networks, each specializing in a distinct structural pattern, while a gating network dynamically selects the appropriate experts based on the input image features.
+This design enables denoising, defect correction, and fine-detail enhancement, producing sharply resolved atomic columns.

-\textbf{Image Template Matching} compares the enhanced image to a pre-stored or externally mounted database of structural templates or known materials.
-Using image features and elemental cues, it narrows the candidate structures and selects the one most consistent with the observed features.
+\textbf{Image Template Matching} compares an enhanced image against a database of known structures.
+By combining image features with elemental information, this technique efficiently narrows down potential candidates and identifies the structure that best fits experimental data.
+The process is even faster and more reliable when researchers can directly match against pre-calculated or known candidate structures.

-\textbf{STEM2CIF} combines the selected structural template and enhanced image to reconstruct a high-fidelity atomic model.
-The module identifies atomic column positions, infers lattice parameters, and determines atomic species.
-It also incorporates crystallographic symmetry heuristics and physical constraints to reduce the structure to its minimal repeating unit, outputting a crystallographic CIF file.
+\textbf{STEM2CIF} reconstructs a high-fidelity atomic model from the enhanced image, optionally conditioned on a matched template when the retrieval branch is invoked.
+It locates atomic column positions, infers lattice parameters, and identifies atomic species.
+Crystallographic symmetry heuristics and physical constraints then reduce the model to its minimal repeating unit, yielding a crystallographic CIF file.

-\textbf{MatterSim} is a pretrained machine-learning interatomic potential model for rapid structural relaxation and property evaluation.
-Trained on large-scale DFT datasets, MatterSim achieves near-DFT accuracy for energy and property predictions.
-Integrated with ASE, it enables structure optimization and rapid assessment of properties such as total energy, formation energy, and elastic moduli, providing a fast and accurate alternative to conventional DFT.
+\textbf{MatterSim} is a pretrained machine-learning interatomic potential for rapid structural relaxation and property evaluation.
+Trained on large-scale DFT datasets, it attains near-DFT accuracy for energies and properties.
+Integrated with ASE, it enables structure optimization and fast estimation of quantities such as total energy, formation energy, and elastic moduli, providing a swift and accurate alternative to conventional DFT.